prashantghimire/sofifa-web-scraper/README.md

 ### FIFA 23 Players Data
-Collected from [sofifa.com](https://sofifa.com) as of March 19, 2023.
+Collected from [sofifa.com](https://sofifa.com) as of April 07, 2023.

 The output data are in the [output](./output) directory.